Refinitiv/refinitiv-ui/documents/src/pages/elements/search-field.md

   if (!errorText) {
     return;
   }
-  errorText.innerHTML = searchField?.error ?
+  errorText.textContent = searchField?.error ?
 "Value must be uppercase letters and has 2 - 5 characters." : "";
 });

 searchField?.addEventListener("input", () => {